FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Introduction

-To handle the computation, communication, and privacy challenges that modern data analysis calls for, we propose an algorithm called \emph{Federated Power} method (\textsf{FedPower}).
-Based on the well-known single-machine power method, the \textsf{FedPower} assumes that the data is distributed across different devices but never leaves the devices.
-Each device locally performs the power iterations using its data.
-After several local steps, the devices send their updates to the central server, and the server aggregates them and sends the result back to local devices.
-In the aggregation, we use \emph{Orthogonal Procrustes Transformation} (OPT) to post-process the output matrices of the $m$ nodes after each iteration so that the $m$ matrices are close to each other.
-Because each device may lose connection to the server actively or passively during the training process, we provide two different protocols, namely, the \emph{full participation} and the \emph{partial participation.} In the partial participation protocol, the server can collect the first few responded devices within a certain time range.
-Moreover, to alleviate the privacy leakage, we take advantage of the notion of DP to add Gaussian noise to the updates whenever the communications happen.
-This is based on our assumption that the server is \emph{honest-but-curious (semi-honest)}, and the devices are \emph{honest}.
+To tackle the challenges of large-scale computation, unreliable communication, and privacy breaches in modern data analysis, we propose a set of algorithms called the \emph{Federated Power} method (\textsf{FedPower}).
+Building upon the well-known single-machine power method, \textsf{FedPower} assumes a distributed data setting, where each machine performs local power iterations using its data.
+After several local steps, the local machines send their updates to the central server, which aggregates and returns the results back to the machines.
+Due to the orthogonal ambiguity of subspaces, we employ the \emph{Orthogonal Procrustes Transformation} (OPT) during the aggregation.
+As connectivity issues may occur during the training process where each local machine may lose connection to the server actively or passively, we present two protocols: \emph{full participation} and \emph{partial participation}.
+In the partial participation protocol, the server may collect the first few responded local machines within a certain time range.
+We model this by assuming that the local machines are sampled with the replacement for fixed times.
+Moreover, to avoid privacy leakage, we take advantage of the notion of DP to add Gaussian noise to the updates in each iteration.
+This is based on our assumption that the server is \emph{honest-but-curious (semi-honest)}.

-Compared to existing works, the \textsf{FedPower} enjoys the following three benefits simultaneously.
-First, it can handle massive data distributed across local devices and owned by local users.
-Second, it is communication efficient and can preserve privacy in the sense of DP.
-Note that the local updates not only improve the communication efficiency but also reduce the possibility of a privacy breach.